brickbrker/brickbrker.github.io/README.md

 # brickbrker.github.io
-the great outdoors

-a purely aesthetic endeavor
+a purely aesthetic endeavor made to relearn some code